-The BlueZone ABC approach is a modern (business) management model for sustainable water supply for communities in Africa.
-It has been developed and introduced by FairWater as a response to the disasterous failing NGO/VLOM (Village Level Operated & Maintained) management model that has been heavily promoted in the past by NGOs since 1980.
+The BlueZone Concept is a modern (business) management model for sustainable water supply for communities in Africa.
+It has been introduced by FairWater as a response to the disasterous failing NGO/VLOM (Village Level Operated & Maintained) management model that has been heavily promoted in the past by NGOs since 1980.

 The first BlueZone experience in Africa started in Gambia with Swe-Gam as the country Water Serive Provider (WSP).
-The concept is now being implemeted in other countries (Kenya, Swaziland, Tanzania and Burkina).
+The WSP supports the Area Mechanics (AM) in the BlueZone, for installations and repairs, with a tool box and a set of spares.
+This concept is now being implemented by Fairwater in other countries (Mozambique, Kenya, Swaziland, Tanzania and Burkina).

 The ABC Maintenance Contract